V4lpha-exe/custom_password_manager/README.md

 ⚠️ Important Warning ⚠️
 Do not close the Command Prompt (CMD) window while the application is running!
 The Python script runs in the background, and closing the CMD window will terminate the application.
 Keep the CMD window open for as long as you are using the Password Manager.
+# ERRORS
+How to Fix the Error (ValueError: Fernet key must be 32 url-safe base64-encoded bytes.)
+1. Generate a Valid Fernet Key
+The cryptography library provides a built-in method to generate a valid Fernet key.
+Replace the ENCRYPTION_KEY in your script with a newly generated key.

+Run the following Python code to generate a valid key:
+(python/cmd)

+from cryptography.fernet import Fernet

+# Generate a new Fernet key
+key = Fernet.generate_key()
+print(key.decode())  # Decode to a string for use in your script

+This will output a valid 32-byte URL-safe base64-encoded key, such as:

+tenKfqCgtyGIIkINBq51zOuZx38F_0UK2VZQF9umOdw=

+2. Update the ENCRYPTION_KEY in Your Script
+Replace the existing ENCRYPTION_KEY in your script with the newly generated key.
+For example:
+# Replace this with your generated key
+ENCRYPTION_KEY = "tenKfqCgtyGIIkINBq51zOuZx38F_0UK2VZQF9umOdw="

+# Steps to Fix and Run the Script
+Generate a New Key:

+Run the Python code provided above to generate a valid key.

+Replace the Key:

+Open your script (password_manager_gui.py) and replace the ENCRYPTION_KEY with the newly generated key.

+Run the Script Again:

+Navigate to the script's directory in Command Prompt:

+cd D:\custom_password_manager-main

+Run the script:

+python password_manager_gui.py

+# After updating the key, the script should run without errors.